 If you find yourself experiencing a "stomach ache" in the upper right side of your abdomen, the real culprit is unlikely to be your stomach at all, since it resides in the upper left side instead.
 It's far more likely that you actually have gallstones—small, crystalline masses in your gallbladder that can cause blockages and abdominal pain.
 But if it's your gallbladder that's telling you what's wrong, it's your stomach that offers corroborating evidence: nausea, vomiting, and darkened bowel movements are all typical of this common gallbladder condition.

-"Gallstones are the product of cholesterol and bile," says Dr. Rudolph Bedford, a gastroenterologist at Providence Saint John's Health Center in Santa Monica, California.
+"Gallstones are the product of cholesterol and bile," says Rudolph Bedford, MD, a gastroenterologist at Providence Saint John's Health Center in Santa Monica, California.
 "Tis may result in infection, irritation, and inflammation."
 He explains that gallbladder surgery is one of the most common surgeries in the country, so patients should be on the lookout for this combination of symptoms.

 You have IBS.